From Ankara to Kars on Eastern Express: A Great Rail Journey Across Turkey’s Eastern Anatolia

 The price for regular seats is around 47 lira per person.
 Another option is the sleep berth for extra comfort.
 It is not expensive and the tickets come with free drinks and snacks in a small fridge in your compartment.
-However, the tickets for sleep berth are booked out quickly so be sure to purchase it a month in advance.
-I purchased my tickets three weeks before departure and there were no tickets left for the sleep car.
+However, the tickets for sleep berth are booked out quickly so be sure to purchase them a month in advance.
+I purchased my tickets three weeks before departure and there were no tickets left for the sleeping car.

 I took the Dogu Express in mid-January from Ankara to Kars.
 It was really one of the best experiences in my two-week trip in Turkey.
 Unlike the bus trip, we moved freely on the train, walked from one compartment to another, socialized with others, and looked out of the window at nature and the small and traditional villages along the way.